gh, we saw

 me were the Meissen

-porcelains from the 18th century, including a
+porcelains from the 18th century, including a tea set and an ornamental

 set of

-Four Continents
+the Four Continents

 with the highly unusual representation of